ktrnthsnr/socialNetAPI/README.md

 ## Usage

-- If this applicatin is cloned from github, complete the installationt, then start up at the bash commandline, by typing
+- If this applicatin is cloned from github, completed the installation `npm i`, then start up at the bash commandline, by typing
 - $ `npm start`
 - Here is walkthrough of the application from the localhost, if viewing the API routes through Insomnia,